Soil Compaction Root Growth

 A long-term trial by Williams & Weil (2004) demonstrated cover crop efficacy (n=16 plots).
 They measured pore creation using dye tracers and root counts.
 Bio-drilling cover crops increased subsequent soybean root depth by 24%.
 The effect persisted for two growing seasons.

 Early diagnosis prevents chronic garden problems.
 Look for surface water pooling, stunted plants, and poor germination.
-Difficulty digging or inserting a probe is a clear sign.
-Roots may be shallow, horizontal, or noticeably thickened.
+Difficulty digging or horizontal, or noticeably thickened.

 Compaction Diagnosis Checklist